-We compare the proposed BEAM with other state-of-the-art multi-view 3D object detectors on the validation and test sets of the nuScenes dataset.
-Note that test time augmentation is not used in our method.
+We compare the proposed Ray Denoising method with other state-of-the-art multi-view 3D object detectors on the validation and test sets of the nuScenes dataset, as well as the validation set of the Argoverse 2 dataset.
+It's important to note that our method does not employ test time augmentation (TTA).

-\textbf{nuScenes validation set.} Table~\ref{tab:val} shows the comparison between state-of-the-art methods in nuScenes validation set.
-Both the results with ResNet-50 and ResNet-101 are evaluated.
-Specifically, with ResNet-50 as the backbone and 704 $\times$ 256 as the image size, we achieve $46.9\%$ mAP and $56.3\%$ NDS, outperforming previous state-of-the-art StreamPETR by $1.9\%$ mAP and $1.3\%$ NDS.
-When adopting a stronger ResNet-101 backbone and larger 512 $\times$ 1408 image size, the performance boosts to $51.6\%$ mAP and $59.8\%$ NDS, outperforming StreamPETR by $1.2\%$ mAP and $0.6\%$ NDS.
-These comparisons show the scalability of BEAM.
+\textbf{nuScenes Validation Set.} Table~\ref{tab:val} presents a comparison with state-of-the-art methods on the nuScenes validation set.
+We evaluate both ResNet-50 and ResNet-101 backbones.
+With ResNet-50 as the backbone and an image size of $704 \times 256$, we achieve $46.9\%$ mAP and $56.3\%$ NDS, improving upon the previous state-of-the-art method, StreamPETR, by $1.9\%$ mAP and $1.3\%$ NDS.
+Using a more robust ResNet-101 backbone and increasing the image size to $512 \times 1408$, our performance reaches $51.6\%$ mAP and $59.8\%$ NDS, outperforming StreamPETR by $1.2\%$ mAP and $0.6\%$ NDS.
+These results demonstrate the scalability of Ray Denoising.

-\textbf{nuScenes test set.} We also present the results evaluated by the test server in Table~\ref{tab:test}.
-Both the training and validation sets are involved in the training phase.
-Remarkably, we achieve $56.5\%$ mAP and $64.5\%$ NDS, exceeding StreamPETR by an absolute $1.5\%$ mAP and $0.9\%$ NDS.
+\textbf{nuScenes Test Set.} The results evaluated by the test server are detailed in Table~\ref{tab:test}.
+Our method includes training on both the training and validation sets.
+Notably, we achieve $56.5\%$ mAP and $64.5\%$ NDS, surpassing StreamPETR by an absolute $1.5\%$ mAP and $0.9\%$ NDS.

-As shown by the results in both tables, the advantage of our performance in mAP is most pronounced.
-As the mAP will seriously deteriorate with duplicate predictions, this finding further demonstrates that BEAM is capable of suppressing duplicate predictions on the same ray.
+\textbf{Argoverse 2 Validation Set.} To assess the generalization capability of Ray Denoising, we conduct additional experiments on the Argoverse 2 dataset, as displayed in Table~\ref{tab:argoverse}.
+Our method significantly outperforms previous state-of-the-art methods, achieving a $2.0\%$ mAP and $1.5\%$ CDS improvement on the validation set.
+These metrics underscore the generalization capability of our approach.

+The tables demonstrate that our Ray Denoising approach notably enhances mAP.
+Considering that mAP is significantly impacted by incorrect false positives, this enhancement firmly validates the effectiveness of Ray Denoising in reducing redundant predictions along the camera rays.